-The minerals sector consists of cement production, glass manufacturing, lime production, and any other mineral production facility operating under NAICS codes beginning with 327 (Nonmetallic Mineral Product Manufacturing).
-Facilities under this sector transform mined or quarried nonmetallic minerals, such as sand, gravel, stone, clay, and refractory materials, into products for intermediate or final consumption.
-Glass manufacturing facilities and all cement and lime facilities report both process emissions from the calcination of carbonate-based raw materials and GHG emissions from stationary combustion sources.
-All other mineral production facilities report only the GHG emissions from stationary combustion sources.
+The minerals sector consists of cement production, glass manufacturing, lime production, soda ash production, and any other mineral production facility operating under NAICS codes beginning with 327 (Non-metallic Mineral Product Manufacturing).
+Facilities under this sector transform mined or quarried non-metallic minerals — such as sand, gravel, stone, clay, and refractory materials — into products for intermediate or final consumption.
+Glass, cement, soda ash and lime facilities report both process emissions from the calcination of carbonate-based raw materials and GHG emissions from stationary combustion sources.
+All other mineral production facilities report only GHG emissions from stationary combustion sources.
 A small number of facilities in this sector collect CO2 either for use in their other production processes (e.g., sugar refining), to transfer to other users, or to sequester or otherwise inject underground.
-Process emissions reported under this sector include this CO2.
+This sector includes the CO2 emissions reported for those processes.

 - 2013 Total Reported Direct Emissions from Minerals, by Subsector (as of 8/18/14).

 Sum of percentages may not equal 100% due to independent rounding.

 - Trend of Annual Reported GHG Emissions by Subsector (as of 8/18/14).

 - Location and emissions range for each reporting facility in the minerals sector (as of 8/18/14).

 Puerto Rico and the Virgin Islands

 This map shows the locations of direct-emitting facilities.
 The size of a circle corresponds to the quantity of emissions reported by that facility.